 Youth Leading in STEM is an educational outreach program that aims to help regional NSW and ACT students reach their full potential in science, technology, engineering or medicine (also known as STEM).
 We are a joint initiative of Engineers Without Borders (ACT), Engage University Outreach and Robogals (ANU), under funding and assistance from the Australian National University (ANU) and Inspiring Australia.

 As part of this program we are running educational event followed up by a mentorship programme.
-This event will be run at the Australian National University, from 25 to 28 June 2017.
+This event will be run at the Australian National University, from 21st to 23rd June 2017.
 We will educate students in leadership, organisation, and creativity in a STEM context through a wide variety of workshops and tasks.
-This will be a life-changing experience for students that will inspire and equip them for future study past high school in whatever STEM field they are interested in!

 Some of the themes that will be explored in this program are:

 - Problem solving in science

 - Leadership and organisation

 - Physics, Chemistry, Computing and Biology